ziotom78/raytracing_course/tomasi-ray-tracing-03a.md

 # Beyond 127 Characters

--   Even though ASCII was born for computers with 7 bits per byte, computer manufacturers soon standardized on using 8 bits in each byte (more convenient because it is a power of 2)
+-   Even though ASCII was born for computers with 7 bits per byte, computer manufacturers soon standardized the use of 8-bit bytes (more convenient because it is a power of 2)

 -   Since $2^8 = 256$, this means that the numbers 128–255 are unused in ASCII: a waste!